Nuky/dotfiles/README.md

 # Dotfiles

-Some of my dotfiles used on Arch, Ubuntu and mingw (from git for windows).
+Some of my dotfiles used on Archlinux, Ubuntu, mingw and WSL on windows.

 # Installation